Church of San Juan Bautista, Baños de Cerrato: History

 The church is located in the fertile Pisuerga River valley, near the confluence with the Carrión River.
 In Roman times, the area offered opportunities for vacations and relaxation, with many private villas dotting the landscape.
 In Roman times as under the Visigoths, this was an important grain-producing region.
 Since the coming of the railways the nearby town of Venta de Baños is larger and more important than Baños de Cerrato.

 The church was commissioned by the Visigothic king Recceswinth of Hispania (the Iberian Peninsula, comprising modern Spain and Portugal), in the year 661 and whose solemn consecration ceremony is believed to have taken place on 3 January, 661.
 It has a consecration inscription over its entry, in awkward capital letters.
 This text is also preserved in a codex of the 10th century, copied from a Toledan manuscript from the 8th century.
 A literal translation would be:

 The church was built as a royal foundation under the control of the Bishops of Palencia.
-The excavations that were carried out in 1956 and 1963 yielded a medieval necropolis of 58 tombs to the north-west of the church and discovered three pieces of 7th-century bronze: two belt buckles in the shape of a lyre and one liturgical object.

 Some proponents have suggested that it is not Visigothic, but 9th century or more recent probably 10th century in date.
 On this basis the pre-Romanesque architecture could be described as Repoblacion or possibly Mozarabic.
 Some arguments for this revised date include the use of ashlar (unparalleled in buildings archaeologically dated to the Visigothic period), and the evident mismatched use of earlier Visigothic carved stones in the frieze.